Spring has sprung, the temperatures are climbing, and

 Spring in Blue Ridge and the surrounding areas have so many great events worth checking out!
 Here’s just a few of our favorites:

-Easter Egg Hunt: Easter weekend will have lots of holiday activities happening around town.
-On Saturday, April 16th pay Deep Roots Orchard a visit for a day of Easter fun!
-There will be picnics, soup bean tastings, live music, blossom tours, food, a professional photographer for family portraits at the orchard, and of course an Egg Hunt!
-Also on Saturday is the Zoo Groovy Yard Art Easter Egg Hunt!
-With over 1,000 eggs hidden there will be plenty to go around!
+• Easter Egg Hunt: Easter weekend will have lots of holiday activities happening around town.
 Mercier Orchards also typically hosts an Easter Egg Hunt as well.
 And stay tuned to our social media pages for more Easter events happening around the area!

-Georgia Mountain Fairgrounds events: Take a day trip over to Hiawassee, GA where they have a great line-up of events happening all spring long!
-They will have concerts featuring country artists Justin Moore, Chris Janson, Josh Turner, and Scotty McCreery.
-Every weekend from April 22nd-May 22nd you can be one with nature at the Rhododendron Festival.
-Stock up on all kinds of goodies at the Mile Long Yard Sale or admire cool cars at the Memory Lane Classic Car Show.
-Drink wine in the gardens at the 1st ever Hiawassee Highlands Wine Festival.
+• Georgia Mountain Fairgrounds events: Take a day trip over to Hiawassee, GA where they have a great line-up of events happening all spring long!
+They will have concerts featuring great artists like Dustin Lynch, 38 Special, and more!
+Every day from April 12th-May 12th you can be one with nature at the Rhododendron Festival.
+Stock up on all kinds of goodies at the Spring Yard Sale or admire cool cars at the Memory Lane Classic Car Show.
+Drink wine in the gardens at the Hiawassee Highlands Wine Festival.
 And end your spring with a Rodeo on Memorial Day weekend.
 Learn more about Georgia Mountain Fairgrounds great upcoming spring events & get your tickets here: https://georgiamountainfairgrounds.com/localevents

 No matter your spring break plans we’re happy to provide you with the perfect cabin to call home for a few days.
 Our cabins are not only comfortable and accommodating, but there’s fun for everyone with game rooms, hot tubs, fire pits, and more.
 Let us be your home base for all your spring adventures!